near/docs/docs/2.develop/contracts/environment/environment.md

 import TableRs from "./table.rs.md";
 import TableJs from "./table.js.md";

-Every method execution has a environment associated with information such as:
+Every method execution has an environment associated with information such as:

 1. Who called the method
 2. How much money is attached to the call